Neutral Barium in Solid Neon: Optical Spectroscopy and First Excited State Lifetime: Results and Discussion

 \subsection{Lifetime of first excited state 5d6s $^3$D$_1$}

-As shown in the previous sections, and schematically in Figure \ref{singlelaser_scheme}, a single laser allows us to populate the 5d6s $^3$D$_j$ manifold, similar to the earlier work of Lebedev et al. \cite{Weis_BaHelium}, where the 5d6s $^3$D$_1$ state of barium in a helium matrix at 1.5 K is populated using the pulsed second harmonic of a Nd:YAG laser at approximately $18\,800$ cm$^{-1}$ . \\ In our experiments with barium in a solid neon at 6.8 K, this state is populated using continuous wave laser light tuned to 13\,514 cm$^{-1}$, enabling a direct comparison with the lifetime measurement performed in solid helium and in the vacuum gas phase. \\ The lifetime measurement is carried out using an Electro Optic Modulator (EOM), driven by a pulse generator.
+As shown in the previous sections, and schematically in Figure \ref{singlelaser_scheme}, a single laser allows us to populate the 5d6s $^3$D$_j$ manifold, similar to the earlier work of Lebedev et al. \cite{Weis_BaHelium}, where the 5d6s $^3$D$_1$ state of barium in a helium matrix at 1.5 K is populated using the pulsed second harmonic of a Nd:YAG laser at approximately $18\,800$ cm$^{-1}$ . \\ In our experiments with barium in a solid neon at 6.8 K, this state is populated using continuous wave laser light tuned to 13\,514 cm$^{-1}$, enabling a direct comparison with the lifetime measurement performed in solid helium. \\ The lifetime measurement is carried out using an Electro Optic Modulator (EOM), driven by a pulse generator.
 This configuration allowed us to modulate the excitation beam intensity, switching the laser on and off in 200 ns. \\ The decay of the state population from 5d6s $^3$D$_1$ to the ground state is shown in Figure \ref{lifetime_1stExc}, as well as the fit to compute the measurement of the lifetime ($\tau$) following the model: $I = I_0 e^{-t/\tau} + C$, where $I_0$ is the initial intensity and $C$ is the background intensity due to the non-zero extinction of the EOM.
 This background level is shown in Figure \ref{lifetime_1stExc} as a gray dashed line. \\ The resulting lifetime of the 5d6s $^3$D$_1$ state of barium in the neon matrix is found to be $0.39 \pm 0.02$ s.

-We obtain a lifetime more than two orders of magnitude higher than the gas phase measurement, which is estimated to be 1.5 $\pm$ 0.2 ms \cite{AdamsLeiHusain+2001+1205_lifetimeBaGas}.
-This increase might indicate the weak interaction of the host matrix, as neon low phonon density and weak interaction with the embedded atoms enable long lived excited states.
-For a comparison, in solid helium, an even better lifetime of $2.72 \pm 0.04$ s is observed at a temperature of 1.5 K \cite{Weis_BaHelium}. \\ Lifetime measurements have been conducted at different temperatures, as, ranging from 6.8 to 8 K, due to temperature limitations of the setup.
+For a comparison, in solid helium, a longer lifetime of $2.72 \pm 0.04$ s is observed at a temperature of 1.5 K \cite{Weis_BaHelium}. \\ Lifetime measurements have been conducted at different temperatures, as, ranging from 6.8 to 8 K, due to temperature limitations of the setup.
 A measurement of the LIF intensity depending on the substrate temperature is shown in the inset of Figure \ref{lifetime_1stExc}.
 At temperatures higher than 8 K a plateau is observed.
 This is an unknown phenomena, that might be due to the sublimation of the neon crystal starting at approximately 8 K in a vacuum of $10^{-7}$ mBar.

 \\ A rate equation model has been used to fit the obtained lifetime and extrapolate the possible lifetime values at lower temperatures.
 It considers both radiative ($\tau_r$) and non-radiative ($\tau_{nr}$) decay channels, described by the two terms\cite{fit_description_PL, torVergata_fitArrhenius}: